The Lewes Historical Society offers permanent and rotating exhibitions in various museum locations throughout the year.

 Breaking Britannia’s Grasp: Lewes, the Royal Navy and the Legacy of 1812, located at the Cannonball House on 118 Front Street.
-This permanent exhibition is the first of its kind and provides a dual interpretation of the bombardment of Lewes by a British Naval Fleet on April 6th and 7th in 1813.
+This permanent exhibition is the first of its kind and provides a dual interpretation of the bombardment of Lewes by a British Naval Fleet on April 6th and 7th, 1813.
 This family-appropriate exhibition delves into the lives of both the sailors aboard the British ships and the actions of Lewes citizens who bravely fought to defend their homes in Lewistown.

-Boy, Man, Hero: Jacob Jones - Lewes' Own - Exhibition Opening: Jacob Jones was born in Smyrna, Delaware but lived in the Ryves Holt House for much of his formative years, with the town of Lewes having a dramatic early impact on raising a future naval hero.
+This Exhibit is located in the Ryves Holt House Museum, 218 Second Street, Lewes, DE 19958 - Jacob Jones was born in Smyrna, Delaware but lived in the Ryves Holt House for much of his formative years.
+The town of Lewes had a dramatic impact on raising a future naval hero.

 “With a Splendid Breeze”: Lewes Maritime Art - Ashore & Afloat

 On August 3rd, 1890, the Lewes pilot boat E.W.
 Tunnell “sailed by Rehoboth and hoisted her colors…with a splendid breeze.”
 The romantic allure of the sea did not end for Lewes sailors as they came ashore.
 Many took to canvas to permanently document their nostalgic memories ashore and afloat.